s8vri/Zipfs-Law-and-Random-Text-Generation/README.md

 # Zipfs Law

-Zipf's Law states that when words are ranked by their frequency, the frequency of a particular observation is inversely proportional to its rank
+*In this exercise Zipf's law has been implemented and verified.
+Zipf's Law states that when words are ranked by their frequency, the frequency of a particular observation is inversely proportional to its rank.
+Corpora used:

-In this exercise Zipf's law has been implemented and verified based on the following freely available corpora:

-- King James Bible (in Moodle)
+- King James Bible
-- The Jungle Book (in Moodle)
+- The Jungle Book
 - SETIMES Turkish-Bulgarian parallel newspaper text

-For each corpus, compute a list of unique words was sorted by descending frequency.
+*For each corpus, compute a list of unique words was sorted by descending frequency.
 Matplotlib was used to plot the frequency curves for the corpora, one plot with linear axes and another one with log-log axes

 # Random Text Generation

+*This exercise is a reimplementation of the “Dissociated Press” system, aiming at generating random text from an n-gram model over a corpus.
+Based on this system a number of text samples, 100 words in length per each was produced.
+N was varied from 2 to 4.
+Corpus used:

+- War and Peace